Investors’ VISA and residence permit

-The Committee will render a decision within 30 days from the submission of the application.
+The Committee will render a decision within 30 days of the submission of the application.

 In case of a favorable decision, the Interministerial Committee will send the clearance to the relevant consulate that will issue the Investor Visa.

-The Investor Visa holder shall receive a 2 years valid investor residence permit, renewable for further 3 years, subject to verification of the maintenance of the investment in Italy.
-Indeed, the issuance of the permit is subject to the verification that the investment has effectively been completed within 3 months of entry in the country.
-The permit can be revoked even before its expiration date, if it is ascertained that the investment has been withdrawn before the 2-year term (or 3-year term in case of renewal).
+The Investor Visa holder shall receive a 2 year valid investor residence permit, renewable for a further 3 years, subject to verification of the maintenance of the investment in Italy.
+Indeed, the issuance of the permit is subject to the verification that the investment has effectively been completed within 3 months of entry into the country.
+The permit can be revoked before its expiration date, if it is ascertained that the investment has been withdrawn before the 2-year term (or 3-year term in case of renewal).